leeeaaa/PneumoniaDetection/README.md

 - initial learning rate: 0.1

-After the training was completet, the model scored the following values on the test set:
+After the training was completed, the model scored the following values on the test set:

 - Loss: 0.1132